 I suppose this is how people who are accustomed to modern-day conveniences feel like when they turn on their new surround sound system for the first time.
 I am the maestro of my thermostat, you guys!

 Although I could keep my place as warm as a Tahitian beach house through February, I have no desire to do so.
-After enduring those chilly winters, I feel like something’s wrong if I am warm enough to walk around the house barefoot and in pajama shorts as leaves fall off trees in the 40-degree weather outside.
+After enduring those chilly winters, I feel like something’s wrong if I am warm enough to walk around the house barefoot and in pajama shorts as leaves fall off trees outside.

 Cold weather calls for sweaters, comfort food and general coziness, which means that I’ll be keeping the thermostat down comfortably low.
 That way I can fully enjoy cold weather comfort food like homemade applesauce, which warms up the house and fills it with a glorious sweet, spiced apple scent better than any candle.